Skip to main content

 Structured content is information on a website that's organised into appropriate components and fields, making it easier for users to find what they need and for content creators to manage their content.

-Typecase has been designed to help you create structured content.
+Typecase has been designed to help you create structured content that is accessible to as many people as possible.
 When you add information to the University website, you need to:

-Doing this will make your content easier for users to find and easier for you to manage.
+Doing this will make your content easier for users to find and navigate, regardless of their accessibility needs, and easier for you to manage.

 You also need to think about: